Natural Bridge Caverns: History

-After discovery, Orion Knox Jr. assisted the landowners in obtaining information and suggestions for development.
-Mrs. Clara Wuest (the landowner), wanted to show the world the cave under her property.
-Orion approached both the National Park Service and the Texas Park System.
+After discovery, Knox assisted the landowners in obtaining information and suggestions for development.
+Clara Wuest (the landowner) wanted to show the world the cave under her property.
+Knox approached both the National Park Service and the Texas Park System.
 While both entities agreed that the cavern was substantial and merited development, both groups told the landowners that funds did not exist for their respective groups to undergo such an endeavor.

-Mrs. Wuest then decided that she would fund development.
-Orion dropped out of school to assist.
+Wuest then decided that she would fund development.
+Knox dropped out of school to assist.
 He also approached Jack Burch, who had just finished work on developing the Caverns of Sonora near Sonora, Texas.
-Jack agreed to help and development began early in 1963.
-Mrs. Wuest remarried Harry Heidemann, a retired Texas Highway Patrolman, in the early 1960s.
+Burch agreed to help and development began early in 1963.
+Wuest remarried Harry Heidemann, a retired Texas Highway Patrolman, in the early 1960s.
 Together, they started work on developing the cavern.
-The full-time development crew included Mrs. Wuest-Heidemann, Mr. Heidemann, Jack Burch, Orion Knox, and Reggie Wuest (Mrs. Wuest-Heidemann's son).
+The full-time development crew included Wuest (now Wuest-Heidemann), Heidemann, Burch, Knox, and Reggie Wuest (Wuest-Heidemann's son).
 Development on the cavern began in 1963 and work on lights and trails continued until opening day, July 3, 1964.
 The cavern has been opened ever since and is still owned and operated by family members.
-Natural Bridge Caverns became a registered United States National Natural Landmark in 1971.
+The Natural Bridge Caverns became a registered US National Natural Landmark in 1971.

-During excavation of the entrance trail, a human tooth, arrowheads, and spearheads dating from 5,000 BC were found.
+During excavation of the entrance trail, a human tooth, arrowheads, and spearheads dating from 5000 BCE were found.
 Also, just inside the entrance, a jawbone and femur from an extinct species of black bear were discovered.
 This leads many to believe that the uppermost areas of the cavern were used as a shelter by early peoples and animals at some point.
-An archaeological dig was recently done under the natural bridge.
-Archaeologists recovered arrowheads and other tools which further indicate the presence of early peoples at some point in history.
+An archeological dig was recently done under the natural bridge.
+Archeologists recovered arrowheads and other tools which further indicate the presence of early peoples at some point in history.